 world without end.

-– Christ is the chief shepherd, the leader of his flock: come, let us adore him.*
+– A mighty God is the Lord: come, let us adore him.*

 * If you are reciting this on your own, you can choose to say the antiphon once only at the start of the psalm and not repeat it.